Integrating Your Management Systems

 An integrated management system (IMS) combines all related components of a business into one system for easier management.

-Integrating your management systems enables your organisation to be audited to more than one standard at the same time, which means you save costs, resources, time and effort.
+Integrating your management systems enables your organisation to be audited to more than one standard at the same time, which means you save time, effort and resources, and reduce costs.

 Building and establishing an integrated management system provides organisations with: